CAL-BPHC/onlineCAL/CONTRIBUTING.md

 # Contributing

-There aren't any formal guidelines for contributing to this project.
-However, the following steps are recommended:
+1. Each feature or bug fix should be developed in a separate branch.
+Changes must be merged into the `master` branch through a pull request.
+Direct pushes to `master` are blocked to ensure only production-ready changes are deployed.
+Repository admins can bypass this rule if necessary.

-1. Install pre-commit hooks by running `pre-commit install` in the project directory.
+2. Install pre-commit hooks by running `pre-commit install` in the project directory.
 Github Actions will run the same checks on every push to the repository.

-2. Use a consistent commit format.
+3. Use a consistent commit format.
 [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) is recommended.

-3. Use your personal account for contributing rather than the `CAL-BPHC` account.
+4. Use your personal account for contributing rather than the `CAL-BPHC` account.

 ## Important Note on Adding New Instruments